Storing your wines at The Wine Society

 Taking wines out of Members' Reserves

-You can choose to withdraw wines online, or by telephone, post or fax.
+You can choose to withdraw wines online, or by telephone or post.

 Wine may be removed in the same way in which it was laid down (as unmixed cases, pre-mixed cases, member-mixed cases or individual bottles where The Society has restricted the amount for sale) at any time and delivered free of charge in the UK.